 Docker standards and complianceEstimated reading time: 1 minute

-Docker Enterprise Edition can be configured and used in accordance with various security and compliance standards.
-Use this document to validate your deployment against applicable security controls and configuration baselines.
+Docker Enterprise Edition can be configured and used in accordance with various security and compliance laws, regulations, and standards.
+Use the guidance in this section to verify and validate your Docker EE deployment against applicable security controls and configuration baselines.
 The catalogs, frameworks, publications, and benchmarks that we’ve highlighted thus far are as follows:

 - NIST Special Publication (SP) 800-190 - Application Container Security Guide